tranleanh/haze-synthesis/README.md

 The repository is for studying GANs.

 GAN Diagram (An example explanation):
-Generator helps Joker look like a normal person in Training Set so Batman (Discriminator) can not recognize him.
+Generator helps Joker look like an ordinary person in Training Set then Batman (Discriminator) can not distinguish him and other people.
 Joker can join the ceremony.

 <img src="images/gan_diagram_LA.png" width="800">